blondie101010/prisonchroot/README.md

 - users can be moved from one jail to another
 - jail command lists can be easily updated

+## System requirements

+Although the included scripts are very generic, their testing on various systems is still ongoing.

+The only absolute minimum requirement is the presence of `/bin/bash`.

 ## Installation

 You can install this package with the following one-liner: